-My favorite one-bowl brownie recipe topped with warm gooey marshmallows and chocolate frosting.
+Irresistible Mississippi Mud Brownies include an easy homemade brownie recipe topped with warm gooey marshmallows and chocolate frosting.

-- 1/2 cup oil (canola or vegetable)
+- 1/2 cup oil (vegetable or canola oil)

 - 1/2 cup butter , softened